3 Keys to Keeping Your Water Needs Modest-

 Keys to efficient water use and conservation to combat drought

 Plants need CO2 supplementation during the day to facilitate increased photosynthesis, but not at night.
 At night, they exhale CO2 and take in oxygen just as humans do.
 What else do they exhale?
 Water.
 As mentioned above, grow room temperatures drop to their lowest at night, which can lead to condensation.
-That condensation must be removed to prevent mildew and other problems.
+To prevent mildew and other problems, remove this condensation.
 This is where dehumidifiers enter the picture.
-Moisture from inside the grow room can be recycled and used again.
+Recycle and reuse moisture from inside the grow room.

 Dehumidifiers are essential to maintaining optimal moisture levels in the grow room – and keeping you supplied with a good source of clean, readily accessible water even in drought conditions.
 Some growers enjoy debating this point, but the issue is settled as far as the science is concerned.
 With a couple of basic precautions and an occasional quick check with your existing meters, condensate water can be handled just like clean tap water.
 More on that next time.